 I also teach Biology 43b Comparative Vertebrate Anatomy.
 In this class, I take a broad view of anatomy, emphasizing embryology and development, comparative anatomy, and the relationship between structure and function.
 We take time in this class to do many dissections, providing a hands-on approach to the study of anatomy.
 I also use clinical cases as a way to integrate different organ systems and consider their roles in health and disease.

 I am particularly excited about Biology 155a Project Laboratory in Genetics and Genomics.
 This course gives undergraduates a chance to do a genuine, laboratory-based research project in the context of a semester-long course.
 In addition, we take time in this class to learn to read and write research papers.
 There are also project labs focusing on neurobiology and behavior, cell biology, biochemistry, and biotechnology.

 My lab focuses on an epigenetic phenomenon known as transvection, and uses the fruit fly Drosophila melanogaster as a model organism.
 Homologous chromosomes in Drosophila are physically aligned and paired in somatic cells.
-The expression of some genes is sensitive to chromosome pairing, meaning that they show different expression patterns in the paired and unpaired states.
+The expression of some genes is sensitive to chromosome pairing, meaning that they show different expression patterns depending on whether chromosomes are paired or unpaired.
 This pairing sensitivity in gene expression is known as a transvection effect.
 Transvection has been documented at many genes in Drosophila, and related processes have been described in many organisms, including fungi, plants, and mammals.
 The study of transvection has provided insights into chromatin and chromosome structure, as well as the organization of chromosomes in the nucleus.